 Our multi-disciplined approach enables us to perform the duties of a professional service supplier providing competent flood restoration solutions for an array of industry sectors – from Insurance Companies, Loss Adjusters, Brokers and Surveyors to Building Companies, Housing Associations and Local Authorities.

 We fully understand how traumatic flooding events can be and the destruction it causes and is why we strive to be transparent in our decision making.
 This trait ensures all involved in the incident process can understand how Cornerstone will respond to the incident in the most cost-effective and timely manner.

 Our decisions are based upon an array of established objectives and include any continued occupancy, business continuity, etc.

-In the event flood and water damage, our 24 hour emergency claim management process incorporates immediate customer or policyholder communication to confirm the damage, determine any consequential health & safety issues and arrange the assignment of a dedicated Cornerstone contact for the duration of the claim.
+In the event of flood and water damage, our 24-hour emergency claim management process incorporates immediate customer or policyholder communication to confirm the damage, determine any consequential health & safety issues and arrange the assignment of a dedicated Cornerstone contact for the duration of the claim.

-Throughout the fire or flood restoration period, our office based team will undertake pre-agreed communication channels with the client or property owner ensuring they are kept fully informed of progress.
+Throughout the flood restoration period, our office based team will undertake pre-agreed communication channels with the client or property owner ensuring they are kept fully informed of progress.

 Unlike a call-centre approach, a dedicated Claim Manager is appointed for every assignment ensuring our seamless process incorporates front-end client or policyholder interaction to confirm loss identification and any consequential health & safety issues.
 And, during the restorative period, the office based team will undertake pre-agreed channels of communication to ensure the client or policyholder are kept fully informed and that expectations are met.